 If you lease your solar panel system, you will not typically receive most state and local solar incentives either, though again, the company you lease from may use those incentives to offset their costs and help lower your monthly payment.
 In some special cases a lease will grant you the financial benefits associated with the sale of solar renewable energy certificates (SRECs), but this depends on where your home is located.

 Why Now Is The Best Time To Install Solar Panels

-How To Get Started With Solar And Claim Your Investment Tax Credit
+How To Get Started With Solar And Claim Your Residential Clean Energy Credit

 If you’ve ever considered going solar, and thought about how to get your solar tax credit, then there’s never been a better time to get started!
-The Solar Investment Tax Credit allows you to get money back on your solar energy system, and going solar now will ensure you get the biggest return on your investment while the solar tax credit is still available.
+The Residential Clean Energy Credit allows you to get money back on your solar energy system, and going solar now will ensure you get the biggest return on your investment while the solar tax credit is still available.

-Over the years, the ITC has played an important role in influencing federal policy incentives for clean energy in the United States.
-The long-term stability of the ITC has allowed businesses to continue driving down costs and investing in their own growth, and by investing in solar, you will be helping create jobs and strengthen the economy, while saving yourself money in the process.
+Over the years, solar tax credits have played an important role in influencing federal policy incentives for clean energy in the United States.
+The long-term stability of the Residential Clean Energy Credit will allow businesses to continue driving down costs and investing in their own growth, and by investing in solar, you will be helping create jobs and strengthen the economy, while saving yourself money in the process.

-Get started today with a savings estimate from Palmetto, to learn more about how the solar power federal tax credit can help reduce your out-of-pocket expenses.
+Get started today with a free design and savings estimate from Palmetto, to learn more about how the solar power federal tax credit can help reduce your out-of-pocket expenses.
 Solar panels are a great way to offset your energy costs and reduce the environmental impact of your home, while giving you energy independence and control over your family’s future.
-Now is the time to install solar and take advantage of the Solar Investment Tax Credit while you still can!
+Now is the time to install solar and take advantage of the Residential Clean Energy Credit!